cqr/sqloop/README.markdown

     SELECT * FROM cats WHERE color = 'brown' LIMIT 1;

 This query is not executed until the first() method is called.

+There are some things that you can place in your class definition to make your tables act differently.
+For instance, sqloop assumes that your table is named the same as your class with an s at the end, which is frequently not true.
+You can also manage relationships between tables:

+    class Cat extends SqloopBase
+    {
+      static function setup(){
+        Cat::table = 'kittehs';
+        Cat::belongs_to_a('Person');
+        Cat::has_many_of('LitterBox')->through('kitteh_litterbox');
+      }
+    }

 All methods with no arguments can be called without parenthesis.
 As such, first is actually a method call and can be accessed as either ``->first()`` or ``->first``.